tawebbcn/bcn-webdev-checklists/retrospectives/en-0818/module-2/en0818-module2-retrospective-raw.md

 - X - Timing

 ### ACTION:
-Get things done even if staff is not present
+Get tasks done even if staff is not present
 Before having the one and one - the staff member should introduce their role at Ironhack so that they know what they can talk about.
 Talk about time schedule.